 Nationally, in 2019 there were 6,205 pedestrians killed in traffic crashes which is a 2.7 percent decrease from 6,374 in 2018.
 However, Tennessee's statistics are not following that trend.
 According to FARS, Tennessee had 136 pedestrian fatalities in 2018.
-That number rose to 149 in 2019, which shows a 4.6 percent increase and accounts for 13.08 percent of the state's fatalities during 2019.
+That number rose to 148 in 2019, which shows an 8.1 percent increase and accounts for 13.08 percent of the state's fatalities during 2019.
 Under Tennessee law, pedestrians have the right of way at all intersections and driveways.
 However, pedestrians must act responsibly, using pedestrian signals and sidewalks where they are available.
 When crossing the road at any point other than a marked crosswalk or unmarked crosswalk at an intersection, a pedestrian has a statutory duty to yield the right of way to all vehicles on the roadway.
-It is the duty of pedestrians to look before starting across a highway, and in the exercise of reasonable care for their own safety, to keep a timely lookout for approaching motor vehicle traffic.
-On roadways where there is no sidewalk, pedestrians should always walk facing traffic.
+It is the duty of pedestrians to look before starting across a highway, and in the exercise of reasonable care for their safety, to keep a timely lookout for approaching motor vehicle traffic.
+On roadways with no sidewalk, pedestrians should always walk facing traffic.

 Fatalities and injuries that involve bicyclists are also a cause for concern.
-In 2019, 846 bicyclists were killed, which accounted for 2.2 percent of all fatalities, and an additional 47,000 were injured nationwide.
-The number of fatalities in Tennessee decreased from 348 to 347 from 2018 to 2019, but the number of crashes rose from 382 to 400, according to TITAN, and this number must decrease.
-The primary crash locations in 2019 were in urban areas with Shelby County (Memphis) at 96, Davidson County (Nashville) at 58, Hamilton County (Chattanooga) at 32, and Knox County (Knoxville) at 39.
+In 2019, 846 bicyclists were killed, which accounted for 2.2 percent of all fatalities, and an additional 49,000 were injured nationwide.
+According to TITAN, the number of fatalities in Tennessee decreased from 8 to 7 from 2018 to 2019, but the number of crashes increased from 382 to 400, and this number must decrease.
+The primary crash locations in 2019 were in urban areas, with Shelby County (Memphis) at 96, Davidson County (Nashville) at 58, Hamilton County (Chattanooga) at 32, and Knox County (Knoxville) at 39.
 Tennessee law states that a bicycle has the legal status of a vehicle.
-This means that bicyclists have full rights and responsibilities on the roadway and are subject to the regulations governing the operation of a motor vehicle
+This means that bicyclists have full rights and responsibilities on the roadway and are subject to the regulations governing the operation of a motor vehicle.